liumaggie/jCurry/README.md

 1. It may take in a CSS selector, such as `'li'`, to select all the `li` elements on the page.
 2. It may take in an HTMLElement, such as `<p></p>`, to select all the `<p></p>` elements on the page.
+3. It may take in the `window` to return it as a `DOMNodeCollection` for adding event listeners such as `'keydown'`.
 3. It may take in a function that will be stored in a queue of functions that would be executed when the `document` is `ready`.

 ```javascript